Blog

 Next, outline the key components of your employee value proposition.
 These components can be financial bonuses, benefits, professional career growth, and a positive work environment and culture.
 Which ones are most in line with the goals and values of your organization?
 The question is, which of these components should be given the highest and lowest priority?

-Lastly, make sure to promote your EVP through the appropriate channels such as social media platforms, career pages, job postings, recruiting videos such as “What’s it like to work for Company A”, and employee referral programs.
+Lastly, make sure to promote your EVP through the appropriate channels, such as social media platforms, career pages, job postings, recruiting videos such as “What’s it like to work for Company A”, and employee referral programs.

 Looking for a career page builder?
 Manatal allows you to design a modern career page that shows off your company's identity and culture without the need to be tech-savvy.
 You'll be able to attract top talent and demonstrate to them why your company is the perfect place to work.